replayio/recordings-cli/README.md

 ### uploadRecording(id, opts)

-Equivalent to `replay-recordings upload <id>`, returns a promise that resolves with whether uploading succeeded.
+Equivalent to `replay-recordings upload <id>`, returns a promise that resolves with a recording ID if the upload succeeded, or null if uploading failed.

 ### uploadAllRecordings(opts)